 - 2. The Television stations in Huntington and Charleston will be notified. - 3.
 Radio stations in Huntington and Charleston will be asked to announce the delay or closing. - 4.
 Time permitting; newspapers in Huntington and Charleston will be notified.
-Often, however, decisions must be made after deadlines of newspapers. - 5.
-The Office of University Communications will communicate the specific details of the delay or closing to the Office of Public Safety at 696-HELP.
+Often, however, decisions must be made after deadlines of newspapers.

-Information about closing, cancellations, or delays will ordinarily be disseminated to area radio and television stations.
-These outlets may, however, publish the University's notification incorrectly.
-Therefore, the authoritatively correct statement of the University's condition (Huntington) is stipulated to be the message on the main page of the website at http://www.marshall.edu.
+The authoritatively correct statement of the University's condition (Huntington) is stipulated to be the message on the main page of the website at www.marshall.edu.

-This section applies only to the Huntington campus and all releases should make it clear that it relates only to the Huntington campus.
-The weather-related closings policy for the South Charleston campus and other education centers will be managed by the chief administrative officer (as designated by the University president) for the respective location, and all releases should make clear that the release applies only to the affected location.
-The South Charleston phone number is 746-2500.
-See Section 4 for information on procedures for other locations.
+NOTE: This section applies only to the Huntington campus and all releases should make it clear that it relates only to the Huntington campus.
+The weatherrelated closings policy for the South Charleston campus and other education centers will be managed by the chief administrative officer (as designated by the university president) for the respective location, and all releases should make clear that the release applies only to the affected location.
+South Charleston procedures are in a separate section, which follows.